Jnash1997/physics-engine/README.md

 ## Overview

 A light weight physics engine implemented in C++, designed for educational purposes and portfolio demonstration.
-The engine currently supports basic circular object physics including collision detection and response.
+The engine features a custom vector mathematics library and supports basic circular object physics including collision detection and response.
+This project combines fundamental physics principles with C++ to create an extensible foundation for physics-based simulations.

 ## Development Approach